-In Stateless Heritage artist and architectural collective DAAR – Sandi Hilal and Alessandro Petti – challenge mainstream narratives of refugee experience, of humanitarian crises, victim-hood and suffering.
-In this exhibition, artist and architectural collective DAAR proposes exile as a radical perspective which can take us beyond the limitations of the nation state.
-Stateless Heritage also interrogates Western definitions of heritage.
+In Stateless Heritage artist and architectural collective DAAR – Sandi Hilal and Alessandro Petti – challenge mainstream narratives of refugee experience and of heritage.
+They propose exile as a radical perspective which can take us beyond the limitations of the nation state.

-The works in the exhibition focus on Dheisheh refugee camp in Palestine as a World Heritage Site.
+Stateless Heritage presents DAAR’s nomination to register Dheisheh refugee camp in Palestine as a World Heritage Site.
 The camp traces its history back to 1949, at the time of the start of the Nakba, when Palestinians were displaced by the founding of the state of Israel.
-A large light box installation will show photographs of the camp by Luca Capuano.
-Capuano had previously photographed Italy’s world heritage sites for UNESCO.
+The exhibition opens with a large light box installation of photographs of the camp by Luca Capuano.
+Capuano had previously photographed Italy’s World Heritage Sites for UNESCO.
 In 2016 DAAR commissioned him to take the same care to document Dheisheh, as a living monument of ‘permanent temporariness’.
 The villages that the refugees of Dheisheh were forced from are represented through a series of photo-books.
 They are displayed in the gallery on plinths of varying heights, recalling a landscape or ruin.
 Visitors reading these books can see photographs and records of the 44 villages and find out what, if anything, remains.

-These works are part of a wider movement to use heritage to resist colonialism and occupation which continues in Palestine, and to expose colonial and imperial legacies more widely.
+This exhibition is part of a wider movement to use heritage to resist colonialism and occupation which continues in Palestine, and to expose colonial and imperial legacies more widely.
 The UNESCO nomination is intended as a provocation, to expose how the definition of heritage is not universal as claimed, but subject to nation state control and has colonial foundations.
 Stateless Heritage also raises issues of migrant justice at a time when the right to claim asylum is under threat in the UK and internationally.